 As part of the writing section of the SAT, the essay is the first question a candidate has to appear for.
 It is a 25-minutes exercise that needs to be attempted only in pencil.
 Essays written out in ink will not receive any grading; therefore candidates should keep their No. 2 pencils at hand.
 The candidate will be given a prompt/assignment to read carefully, understand and then write the essay based on the prompt/assignment given.
-SAT essay prompts are usually quotations or statements that are chosen to make the candidates think and respond to the prompt in different ways.
-The SAT essay prompts are also a means of testing the candidate’s English language skills and the ability to develop complex ideas and sustain a point of view in an essay with the support of his own ideas and inferences.
-The point of view developed by the candidates as a response to the SAT essay prompts can be based on their own observations, experiences and reading.
+Essay prompts of SAT are usually quotations or statements that are chosen to make the candidates think and respond to the prompt in different ways.
+These prompts are also a means of testing the candidate’s English language skills and the ability to develop complex ideas and sustain a point of view in an essay with the support of his own ideas and inferences.
+The point of view developed by the candidates as a response to the essay prompts can be based on their own observations, experiences and reading.

 7 SAT Essay Prompts

 - “The price of greatness is responsibility.” – Winston Churchill